the Austrian Blockchain

 If you have any questions, contact us.

 CCConf is a purely academic conference.
-For our regular discussion event series bridging academia and practice, see blockchainnights.com.
+Our regular discussion event series bridging academia and practice is blockchainnights.de.

 For any question related to CCConf, reach out to firstname.lastname@example.org.